datacite/schema-docs/docs/guidance/related_item_guide.rst

 Use case: Providing publication information for journal articles, book chapters, and more
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The RelatedItem property with relationType "IsPublishedIn" can be used to provide more complete publication for journal articles, book chapters, and other components of larger resources.
+The RelatedItem property with relationType :ref:`IsPublishedIn` can be used to provide more complete publication for journal articles, book chapters, and other components of larger resources.

-With the "IsPublishedIn" relationType, the following optional sub-properties may be used:
+With the :ref:`IsPublishedIn` relationType, the following optional sub-properties may be used:

 * :ref:`20.5`
 * :ref:`20.6`